Self-Worth

 A long-time coming Comeback…

-My passion for writing re-emerged after I came back from the workshop I attended in Costa Rica in February 2022.
+I started writing again after I came back from the workshop I attended in Costa Rica in February 2022.

-There’s been a few posts I shared back in 2012, but nothing consistent or continuous.
+I shared a few posts back in 2012, but nothing consistent or continuous.
 It’s taken a long time to get where I am today.

-Storytelling & sharing has always been an important part of every community.
-It is how people connected to each other, how they passed on their experiences, knowledge, wisdom.
-It is how they learned from one another and showed their appreciation and respect for fellow members of community.
-Through music, stories, communal activities, song, dance.
-I’d like to honor and continue that tradition in the ways I can – through a written word.
+Storytelling & sharing has always been an important part of different communities.
+It is how people connect to each other, they share experiences, knowledge, and wisdom.
+It is how they learned from one another and showed their appreciation and respect for fellow members of the community.
+Through music, stories, communal activities, songs, and dance.
+I’d like to honour and continue that tradition in the ways I can – through the written word.

-Over the past decade I lived a quiet, inward focused life style.
-I lived in London UK, Mexico, the US, Canada.
-I traveled a lot, moved frequently, completed my Master’s degree, progressed professionally, lived an interesting life.
+Over the past decade I moved quite a bit.
+I lived in London UK, Mexico, the US, and now I’m in Canada.
+I also completed my Master’s degree and gained new international working and living experience.

 In October 2021, a dear friend, Kathy, told me about Gabor Mate and his work on trauma.
-I started reading and listening to whatever was available online.
-I signed up for the Wisdom in Trauma online course, and the course offered in Blue Spirit in Costa Rica in the beginning of February 2022.
-All that helped unleash the final few obstacles I never knew I was being confined by.
+I started reading and listening to what was available online.
+I signed up for the Wisdom in Trauma online course, after which I decided to attend the course at Blue Spirit in Costa Rica in February 2022.
+What did I learn so far?